 On that note, it has to be mentioned that The Rebel, despite being a success in Britain, was not a commercial success overseas, particularly in America.
 The line that is delivered by Tony Hancock in this film could therefore easily apply to his real-life international naysayers; “None of you know what you’re looking at.
 You wait ’til I’m dead, you’ll see I was right!”.

 All of my criticisms aside, I still found The Rebel to be a highly enjoyable film.
+Despite the early sculpting scenes resembling the opening of What A Whopper (which was made a year earlier in 1960), Call Me Genius is a superior tale of “arty” folk from the late 50’s and early 60’s.
+Thanks to the central performance and the initial comment on art, it’s the better movie.
 I’m therefore surprised that it hasn’t been released on blu-ray, even in Great Britain where Tony Hancock is as mainstream and as well known as Charlie Chaplin.
 To my dismay, a DVD copy is the best quality we fans in the UK have, but even in digital disc-format, the quality is relatively poor with jumps between reel changes and defects on the negative.
 The film is also presented in 4:3 ratio and I’m uncertain whether this is a “pan and scan” crop or not.
 Hopefully with enough interest, Warner Brothers and Studio Canal will re-scan the original negative (regardless of aspect ratio) and release this in a pristine HD format.
 Until then, fans will have to do with the DVD version which is…

 Worth 10 Quid Of Anybody’s Money That Is.